 The non-surgical sports medicine fellows are encouraged to attend selected orthopaedic grand rounds, which are uniformly well done and provide outstanding educational value on a broad range of orthopaedic topics.
 Local, national and international lecturers of prominence are invited to speak.

 Thursday morning sports medicine conference

-The Thursday sports medicine conference covers nearly the entire spectrum of sports medicine topics.
+The Thursday sports medicine conference covers a significant part of sports medicine topics.
 Approximately 65 percent of the sessions are dedicated to musculoskeletal topics and 35 percent are dedicated to medical topics pertinent to sports medicine.
 Faculty, residents and medical students on the non-surgical sports medicine service attend this conference.
 Attendance at this conference prepares the fellows well to sit for the sport medicine board examination.